rzh/utils/go/mc/README.md

 In order to monitor the server, you need install sysstat, which will bring in pidstat and iostat.

+You also need symbol link mongo shell under your home directly.
+MC will use it to get mongod information.
+MongoD shall run with default port 27017 (we need improve this in the future)

 ## Client

 Nothing is required for the client